 We got checked in and sat right down.
 Time to get started.
 Pack after pack were placed in front of me . . . a needle, tubes, steroid treatment and more.

 Then, the needle was poked into my left arm . . .

 followed by the tubing . . . and slowly, but surely the IV filled with steroids which dripped into my body.
 We sat for about an hour, emptying out the steroid bag.
 Things began to smell and taste metallic-y.
 I tried to focus on anything but the fact that this needle, this tube was jammed up my vein . . . without luck.

 The nurse, Susan, was such a sweetheart.
 She explained just the other day, she had a man come in here with optic neuritis and he too had to have IV steroid treatments.
 She said he told her that his vision improved greatly after the second round.
 I hoped I’d have the same story to tell when it came time for my Day Two.

-True, I do have the check-up with Doctor Thurston’s office tomorrow… but what I don’t have is a pounding headache from two different images my left and right eyes are putting out.
+True, I do have the check-up with Doctor Thurston’s office tomorrow . . . but what I don’t have is a pounding headache from two different images my left and right eyes are putting out.
 What I don’t have are crazy bright white lights and fuzzy vision out of my left eye.
 In fact, what I do have today is about a 80% better left eye.
 I’m just so grateful.
 Grateful I’m improving.
-Grateful I’ll be able to see everyone who comes out to celebrate our wedding in 19 days.
-Ever so very very grateful I’ll actually be able to see James, standing in that tux, us holding hands, slipping rings over our fingers, reading our vows to one another… and giving each other one of the most romantic kisses.
+Grateful I’ll be able to see everyone who comes out to celebrate our wedding in nineteen days.
+Ever so very very grateful I’ll actually be able to see James, standing in that tux, us holding hands, slipping rings over our fingers, reading our vows to one another . . . and giving each other one of the most romantic kisses.
 I’m so thankful I’ll be able to see him.

-James told me recently he doesn’t necessarily believe God gives us what we can handle.
-Instead, he said he thinks God gives us what we and our support group can handle.
+James told me recently he doesn’t necessarily believe people are given what they can handle.
+Instead, he thinks people are given what they and their support group can handle.
 I’m beginning to believe this.